 - Rinse dirt and dust off before washing the crane.
 Dirt can scratch the crane's finish during washing/cleaning. - Hard to clean spots caused by road tar or bugs should be treated and cleaned after rinsing and before washing.
 Do not use solvents or gasoline. - Wash using only soaps and detergents recommended for automotive paint finishes. - Rinse all surfaces thoroughly to prevent streaking caused by soap residue. - Allow crane to dry thoroughly.
-You can accelerate drying by using compressed air to remove excess water.

-is recommended to maintain original paint finish.
+You can accelerate drying by using compressed air to remove excess water. - NOTE: Polishing and waxing (using automotive-type wax) is recommended to maintain original paint finish.